Not travelling this CNY? No Worries! Book a Hong Kong family staycation instead.

 Great Hotels For Kids In Hong Kong

-No Hong Kong family staycation roundup would be complete without a trip to Disney!
-And the Disney Cast definitely know how to bring the magic of the festive season to life (we’re sure you’ll be wowed with the attention to detail!).
+No Hong Kong family staycation roundup would be complete without a mention of Disney!
+And the Disney Cast definitely know how to bring the magic of Chinese New year to life (we’re sure you’ll be wowed with the attention to detail!).
 You have three hotels to choose from: Disney Explorers Lodge, Hong Kong Disneyland Hotel or Disney’s Hollywood Hotel.
-Although Disneyland Park has recently closed its doors (thanks COVID-19 *grumpy face*), there is still plenty of fun to be had at the hotels.
-We’re sure your little ones will love the facilities at the Hong Kong Disneyland Hotel, including the Children’s Activity Centre full of Disney-themed arts and craft, games, movie nights, the Disney Fun Fair with small toys and scooter fun activities.
+Although Disneyland Park has currently closed its doors (thanks COVID-19 *grumpy face*), there is still plenty of fun to be had at the hotels.
+We’re sure your youngsters will love the facilities at the Hong Kong Disneyland Hotel, including the Children’s Activity Centre full of Disney-themed arts and craft, games and movie nights.
 Be sure to check out all the special hotel offers up for grabs right now.

 Hong Kong Disneyland Hotels, Hong Kong Disneyland Resort, Lantau Island, Hong Kong, Explorers Lodge: 3510 2000; Hong Kong Disneyland Hotel: 3510 6000; Disney’s Hollywood Hotel: 3510 5000, www.hongkongdisneyland.com